Sorry, you need to enable JavaScript to visit this website.

 'Each patient shall have a right, within the frameworks provided by law, to appropriate and continuously accessible health care justified by his health condition, without any discrimination. […] The objective of youth health care is to promote the balanced physical and emotional development of minors.'

-Hungarian healthcare is free to all, which is ensured by the law.
-It is partly financed by health insurance contributions, which are tax-based.
+Hungarian healthcare is free for all, guaranteed by law.
+It is partly financed by tax-based health insurance contributions.
 Children up to 16 years are eligible for the provisions, just like young people who are enrolled in full-time education.

 The National Health Insurance Fund